mcandre/cheatsheets/rsync.md

 # About

-Rsync is a fast, fault-tolerant, file and folder synchronization system.
+Rsync is an efficient, fault-tolerant, file and folder synchronization system.

 # Documentation